One of the top delicacies in China is made from birds’ spit

 The birds nest has even aroused the interest of famous Western chefs like Gordon Ramsay, as witnessed by this youtube video.

 Today, bird’s nests can be pre-prepared and bottled for convenient culinary usage.
 It is important to purchase reliable brands ensuring that bird’s nests are of high quality.
 As is the case with many fancy foods in China, fake birds nest abound.
 Purchasing reputable bottled bird’s nest is not only easy, but it assures that the contents are made using real high quality edible bird’s nests.
+However, industrially processed bird’s nests are still marketed as fancy products, as shown by this ad of Yanzhiwo.

 The latest development is that the Shanghai-based producers of birds nest health beverage: Yuwenqing (both company name and brand name) Birds Nest Water, announced that it was seeking a listing on the Shanghai stock exchange on August 15, 2017.
 I don’t want to vouch for the nutritional value of this drink, its ingredients are listed as: